cosmos/sdk-tutorials/tutorials/7-cosmjs/1-cosmjs-intro.md

 Developers who are engaged in developing intuitive and coherent user interfaces need to accomplish certain things at the browser level:

-* Help the user create unsigned Cosmos SDK transactions.
+* Help the user create unsigned Cosmos SDK transactions with one or multiple messages.
 * Let the user sign an unsigned transaction with their wallet.
 * Help the user submit a signed transaction to a Cosmos SDK endpoint.
 * Query the state from the Cosmos Hub or a custom module using the legacy REST endpoint.
 * Query the state from the Cosmos Hub or a custom module using the gRPC endpoint.
-* Help the user submit multiple messages in a single transaction.

 Backend systems are often useful components of the overall design: